Up to 60% off sofas & mattresses — limited‑time deals.

 Who It’s Not For

-• Anyone who hates line-drying large covers
+• Anyone who hates dealing with large washable covers

 • Strict budget shoppers